yabirgb/crdt/README.md

 In this webpage you can find different things:

-- A monitorizing tool where for each server you find the counter of views for a certain video that the server has stored (the growing counter).
+- A monitorizing tool where for each server you find the counter of views for a certain video that the server has stored (the growing counter)
 - A little web form so you can send a certain number of views to a node
 - A button to prepare a test where each server recives a random amount of views